Janardhen/NodeJS_Intern_task/README.md

 # Intern_Challenge
 Worked on this as challenge to apply for intern as Full Stack Developer

+Update : Project was selected to offer me internship at Kyvor Genomics Incorporation but rejected as work availabilty was not working.

 # ReactJs based webpage.

 It takes data from a json file and coverts into a table on a landing page.